Gymnastics Conditioning vs Strength Training: What’s the Difference?

 Common Components of Gymnastics Conditioning

-Conditioning is typically tailored to fit the demands of specific events.
-For WAG (Women’s Artistic Gymnastics), that means Vault, Bars, Beam, and Floor.
-For MAG (Men’s Artistic Gymnastics), it includes Floor, Pommel Horse, Rings, Vault, Parallel Bars, and High Bar.
+Conditioning routines are tailored to the demands of specific events.
+For WAG (Women’s Artistic Gymnastics), that includes Vault, Bars, Beam, and Floor.
+For MAG (Men’s Artistic Gymnastics), it extends to Floor, Pommel Horse, Rings, Vault, Parallel Bars, and High Bar.

 • Core Circuits – V-ups, hollow holds, arch rocks